pquerna/ffjson/README.md

 ## Getting Started

-If `myfile.go` contains the `struct` types you would like to be faster, and assuming `GOPATH` is set to a reasonable value for an existing project, you can just run:
+If `myfile.go` contains the `struct` types you would like to be faster, and assuming `GOPATH` is set to a reasonable value for an existing project (meaning that in this particular example if `myfile.go` is in the `myproject` directory, the project should be under `$GOPATH/src/myproject`), you can just run:

     go get -u github.com/pquerna/ffjson
     ffjson myfile.go